Our History

 In December 1989, Jim Carson purchased the Freeport Press from a group of investment partners and later became a business partner of Mr. John Schrock.
 In 1998, Mr. Jim Carson reached an agreement to sell his shares to a new partnership between Mr. John Schrock and Mr. David G. Pilcher.
 In January of 2005, Mr. David G. Pilcher became the sole owner of the Freeport Press.

-Freeport Press has grown to over two hundred employees and fifty million in sales (post-covid).
+Freeport Press has grown to over two hundred employees and nearly seventy million in sales (post-covid).
 Dave Pilcher Sr., Owner and CEO recalls: “When I started with Freeport Press, we had a large concentration of our sales with one account.
 We were the original printing facility for the Harmon Homes Real Estate Magazines with over forty percent of our sales volume with their publications, and most of the other jobs were cold-set printing on newsprint with a ‘pleasing’ glossy cover.
 Early on, we sold those cold-set presses and have prospered entirely in the commercial heat-set marketplace.”

 That year was remembered as a turning point in the company when Dave Sr. purchased the press and took it in a new direction, “Our early focus was saddle-stitched products and building efficient systems.
 We set out and achieved a completely digital workflow to support all data collection, including the process of planning, estimating, scheduling, purchasing, order entry and prepress workflows.
 It set off a chain reaction of capital equipment and software acquisitions.”